alharethaltalib/GreyCode/Decode/Readme.md

 # Decode Pattern
-Decoding each pixel in the image in order to Obtain the depth map
+Decoding each pixel in the image in order to obtain the depth map